“Changes Ahead” for Sales Compensation

 When polled, we found the largest change will be to the pay curves (83%).
 However, 40-60% will be making changes to pay mixes, measures, as well as their terms, conditions or policies (e.g., new hire draws, LOA and windfall policies).

-For more information about this event, please read our Symposium Insights article or arrange a virtual briefing with one of the Alexander Group Media practice leads.
+For more information about this event, please read our Symposium Insights article.
 If you need help with your FY21 planning, please schedule a call with one of our practice leads, we are eager to help!